NPR Board Faces Tough Questions Over Sexual Harassment Handling

 That included a warning about Oreskes during the hiring process, and concerns raised throughout his time at NPR.
 Oreskes repeatedly pursued "conversations and dinner meetings with women inside and outside of NPR that were inappropriate and served a nonbusiness purpose," according to the report.
 He also repeatedly expensed these meals to NPR.

-NPR's Board of Directors stated Thursday that it has full confidence in Mohn and his team.
+The NPR board stated Thursday that it has full confidence in Mohn and his team.
 It also agreed to implement recommendations from the law firm, such as conducting background checks during hiring and retaining an outside firm to look into sexual harassment complaints for "some period going forward."
 NPR had already committed to some of the recommendations, such as conducting a pay equity study and clarifying its complaint process for harassment.

-The board also said it will also be more actively involved in HR matters, and has changed the management structure so that the head of HR reports to the CEO rather than its Chief Operating Officer.
+The board also said it will be more actively involved in HR matters and has changed the management structure so that the head of HR reports to the CEO rather than its chief operating officer.

 But the network's executives face a tough sell among some staffers in its newsroom.

 "I want to believe that they are committed to fixing the problem.
-I believe that there are lot of people here who are committed to fixing the problem," said Alicia Montgomery, Senior Supervising Editor/Producer for Morning Edition.
-However, she added: "I'm not sure that the people in leadership are more committed to solving the problem than committed to ending the public and embarrassing conversation about it."
+I believe that there are lot of people here who are committed to fixing the problem," said Alicia Montgomery, senior supervising editor/producer for Morning Edition.
+However, she added, "I'm not sure that the people in leadership are more committed to solving the problem than committed to ending the public and embarrassing conversation about it."

-She said she wants to see accountability for those responsible for "mistakes that hurt people, that hurt women."
-Montgomery added, "no one has been fired or demoted, reassigned, who was involved in this chain of – if you want to call them mistakes that's fine – [and that] does not speak to me of being held accountable."
+Montgomery said she wants to see accountability for those responsible for "mistakes that hurt people, that hurt women."
+She added, "No one has been fired or demoted, reassigned, who was involved in this chain of — if you want to call them mistakes that's fine — [and that] does not speak to me of being held accountable."

-The report by the law firm Morgan Lewis adds further detail to previously reported incidents of Oreskes' misconduct, and how management handled those reports.
-Grace Speights, a Morgan Lewis attorney, told an all-staff meeting Thursday that investigators did not find any evidence that management attempted to protect Oreskes or cover up his actions, according to three people in the room.
+The report by the law firm Morgan Lewis adds further detail to previously reported incidents of Oreskes' misconduct and how management handled those reports.
+Grace Speights, a Morgan Lewis attorney, told the all-staff meeting that investigators did not find any evidence management had attempted to protect Oreskes or cover up his actions, according to three people in the room.
 This reporter did not attend the meeting as it was designated off the record.

 For many staffers, the report raised major questions about the sheer number of chances senior managers gave Oreskes to alter his behavior, despite the fact that the attempts to counsel him were, according to the report, "unsuccessful."

-Morgan Lewis identified seven occasions where Oreskes met with General Counsel Jon Hart, Mohn, or CFO Debbie Cowan to speak about concerns over his behavior – a striking detail that multiple staffers brought up during Thursday's public comment session to the Board of Directors.
+Morgan Lewis identified seven occasions where Oreskes met with General Counsel Jon Hart, Mohn, or CFO Debbie Cowan to speak about concerns over his behavior — a striking detail that multiple staffers brought up during Thursday's public comment session to the board.

-"I think in order to really address this problem we have to take a look at that culture that feels like the higher up you go in this organization, the more protection you have, " Emily Ochsenschlager, a Morning Edition producer, told board members.
+"I think in order to really address this problem we have to take a look at that culture that feels like the higher up you go in this organization, the more protection you have," Emily Ochsenschlager, a Morning Edition producer, told board members.

 Some staffers questioned whether NPR management is doing enough to address what they see as the root causes of sexual harassment.
 The all-staff meeting Thursday appeared to do little to assuage those concerns.